r"""

 threads: int=None, pc=1, ecdf_nsamples=500,

-r"""Compute peak scores based on geometric mean of 1x-normalized, length-scaled counts. p-values based on ECDFs of read counts in each peak length.
+r"""Compute peak scores based on arcsinh-transformed, 1x-normalized counts, scaled by length. p-values based on ECDFs of read counts in each peak length.

 :param bam_files: List of paths to the BAM files OR a single filepath to a text file containing a list of BAM files (one filepath per line).